drcscodes/drcs.codes/res/ai/slides/decision-making.md

 The axioms of utility theory are rational because violating them leads to bad outcomes.

-## From Rational Preferences to Untilities
+## From Rational Preferences to Utilities

 - **Existence of Utility Function**: If an agent’s preferences obey the axioms of utility, then there exists a function U such that $U(A) > U(B)$ if and only if $A$ is preferred to $B$, and $U(A) = U(B)$ if and only if the agent is indifferent between $A$ and $B$.
 That is,